caseyvoss95/Coffee-M8-frontend/README.md

 Unsolved Problems
 --
-* Protect Routes when user is not authenticated.
+* Protect routes when user is not authenticated.
-*

 Future Enhancements
 --